oinume/tomahawk/docs/en/tomahawk.rst

 ssh
 ^^^
-tomahawk executes a command via `ssh'.
+tomahawk executes a command via 'ssh'.
 You can specify options for ssh with -o/--ssh-options and can configure ssh behavior with $HOME/.ssh/config.

 hosts file
 ^^^^^^^^^^